FCC Plans Net Neutrality Rollback For June 11; Senate Democrats Plan A Key Challenge

 When White House press secretary Sarah Sanders was asked about this CRA's prospects at Wednesday's briefing, she answered, "We'll keep you posted when we have a specific policy announcement on that front."

-Net neutrality's repeal has stirred passions and controversy, as proponents warn of an impending era of online content being blocked, slowed down, or otherwise discriminated against, under the FCC's planned changes.
+Net neutrality's repeal has stirred passions and controversy, as proponents warn of an impending era of online content being blocked, slowed down or otherwise discriminated against, under the FCC's planned changes.
 Ending net neutrality, they say, could also force consumers to pay more for slower Internet service.

 The FCC's move has also sparked legal challenges.
 In February, a coalition of 23 attorneys general filed a lawsuit to block the rollback of net neutrality.